MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-work-items.md

 ::: moniker range=">= azure-devops-2019"

 The following image shows the workflow states for a user story.
 If you want to discard a work item, change the state to Removed, or you can delete it.
-For details, see [Move, change, or remove a work item](remove-delete-work-items.md).
+For more information, see [Move, change, or remove a work item](remove-delete-work-items.md).

 ::: moniker-end

 ::: moniker range="tfs-2018"

 The following image shows the work flow states for a user story.
 If you want to discard a work item, change the state to Removed, or you can delete it.
-For details, see [Remove or delete a work item](remove-delete-work-items.md).
+For more information, see [Remove or delete a work item](remove-delete-work-items.md).

 ::: moniker-end